-The Palace of Justice in the city of Nuremberg is nothing more no less than the largest institutions of its kind in Bavaria.
-It took seven years to erect this complex of building to be ceremonially opened by Ludwig III, a king of Bavaria back in September 1916.
-Since the location was a little more than a random choice, the Palace of Justice was built at a stone’s throw from the Nuremberg prison, an architectural colossus of four wings erected in 1868.
-In a span of years before 1933 and the rise of the Nazis in Germany, the prison had witnessed common criminals on a criminal or administrative charge.
+The Palace of Justice in the city of Nuremberg is nothing more and no less than the largest institution of its kind in Bavaria.
+It took seven years to erect this complex of buildings to be ceremonially opened by Ludwig III, a king of Bavaria back in September 1916.
+Since the location was a little more than a random choice, the Palace of Justice was built a stone’s throw from the Nuremberg prison, an architectural colossus of four wings erected in 1868.
+In a span of years before 1933 and the rise of the Nazis in Germany, the prison had witnessed common criminals on criminal or administrative charges.
 With the Third Reich ascent, the Palace of Justice in Nuremberg was now meant to conduct trials against political opponents of the new regime as well as the Jews.

-The historical landmark survived the Second World War and the air raids on Nuremberg and since April 1945 was occupied by the Allied forces.
-A new wooden passage was constructed between the Eastern wing with detention premises for the main war criminals and the Palace of Justice, meant to be a much more functional solution that the underpass had been grounded years before the war.
-These complex of buildings near the Nuremberg city center have become infamously well-known due to the NUREMBERG TRIALS or NUREMBERG PROCESS, a series of military tribunals against the major war criminals of the perished Third Reich.
-The years between 1945 and 1949 have witnessed a number of war tribunals against prominent executives of Nazi Germany, a historical and legal precedent when the representatives of any country were taken to trials to be prosecuted for the war crimes and the crimes against the humanity.
+The historical landmark survived the Second World War and the air raids on Nuremberg and since April 1945 were occupied by the Allied forces.
+A new wooden passage was constructed between the Eastern wing with detention premises for the main war criminals and the Palace of Justice, meant to be a much more functional solution than the underpass that had been grounded years before the war.
+These complexes of buildings near the Nuremberg city center have become infamously well-known due to the NUREMBERG TRIALS or NUREMBERG PROCESS, a series of military tribunals against the major war criminals of the perished Third Reich.
+The years between 1945 and 1949 have witnessed a number of war tribunals against prominent executives of Nazi Germany, a historical and legal precedent when the representatives of any country were taken to trials to be prosecuted for war crimes and crimes against humanity.

-Already in 1952 the Palace of Justice, as well as the former prison, were placed under the control of the Nuremberg city authorities to be once again used on for the intended purpose.
+Already in 1952 the Palace of Justice, as well as the former prison, were placed under the control of the Nuremberg city authorities to be once again used for the intended purpose.
 In 1961 the ‘new-old’ proprietors dismantled the major engineering innovations of the Nuremberg trials and restored the initial architecture of the premises, including the famous COURTROOM 600.
-Since that the for now more than half a century the Palace of Justice has been performing its primary functions.
-Regardless a historical importance of the complex of building, three of four prison blocks, including the wing which to be a detention basis in 1945-149, were demolished in the 1980s.
-Nowadays, hundreds of thousands of tourist all over the globe annually come here to experience the historical landmark and the COURTROOM 600 with one’s eyes, yet the organized access has been granted only in May 2000.
-The ever-increasing importance of the site has resulted in establishing ‘MEMORIUM NUREMBERG TRIALS’ on the buds of the Palace of Justice and the current exhibition came within access since November 2010.
+Since that then for now more than half a century the Palace of Justice has been performing its primary functions.
+Regardless of the historical importance of the complex of buildings, three of four prison blocks, including the wing which was to be a detention basis in 1945-149, were demolished in the 1980s.
+Nowadays, hundreds of thousands of tourists from all over the globe annually come here to experience the historical landmark and the COURTROOM 600 with one eye, yet organized access has been granted only in May 2000.
+The ever-increasing importance of the site has resulted in establishing ‘MEMORIUM NUREMBERG TRIALS’ on the buds of the Palace of Justice and the current exhibition came within access in November 2010.

-Once finding oneself in front of the world-known Palace of Justice in Nuremberg, it’s of a common thing to notice a modest scale of its Eastern wing as a part of the whole complex.
-The Palace of Justice on Further Strasse 110 (not to be confused with ‘Fuhrer’) occupies an area of a city district with total 530 of premises, 80 of which once (at the end of the War) were meant to serve as the courtrooms.
-The world-recognized Eastern wing at Bärenschanzstraße 72, which in fact includes the Courtroom 600, covers only a tiny architectural part of the complex.
+Once finding oneself in front of the world-known Palace of Justice in Nuremberg, it’s common thing to notice the modest scale of its Eastern wing as a part of the whole complex.
+The Palace of Justice on Further Strasse 110 (not to be confused with ‘Fuhrer’) occupies an area of a city district with a total of 530 premises, 80 of which once (at the end of the War) were meant to serve as the courtrooms.
+The world-recognized Eastern wing at Bärenschanzstraße 72, which in fact includes Courtroom 600, covers only a tiny architectural part of the complex.
 The Palace of Justice was historically ‘lucky’ to avoid the massive bombardments of the city of Nuremberg, as well as liberation battles.
-In this landmark respect, it has been preserved very much the same appearance, as it used to have in the Weimar Republic, the dark years of the Third Reich and within the Nuremberg trials back in 1945-1949.
+In this landmark respect, it has been preserved very much the same appearance, as it used to have in the Weimar Republic, the dark years of the Third Reich, and during the Nuremberg trials back in 1945-1949.

-The famous colored image of the year 1945 not only complement an informational board for the tourist but also provide a glimpse of a look the courtyard of the Nuremberg Trials once had.
-A sign for the military vehicles parking, lorries with white Allied stars and the white-helmeted American soldiers.
+The famous colored image of the year 1945 not only complements an informational board for the tourist but also provides a glimpse of a look the courtyard of the Nuremberg Trials once had.
+A sign for the military vehicles parking, lorries with white Allied stars, and the white-helmeted American soldiers.
 Shifting our attention from the photo, we could indeed observe that the courtyard has changed a little since 1945 with only an auto workshop ‘dislocates’ the original panorama from Further Strasse.
-The eastern wing itself has also remained nearly unchanged up to the details, including windows, stone bas-reliefs, the ink color of the roof and the gates.
+The eastern wing itself has also remained nearly unchanged up to the details, including windows, stone bas-reliefs, the ink color of the roof, and the gates.
 It’s easy enough to experience oneself surrounded by history in its pure meaning.

-Without waxing too historically poetic, the Courtroom 600 can be deservedly called one of the most recognized sites, connected with the Second World War.
-The ‘official’ information for tourist makes a notice of the accessibility of the Courtroom 600, which is still used on its direct purposes and is out of access within particular days, which in fact a rare occasion.
-Within this access workflow the ‘jewel in the crown’ of the whole Nuremberg Trials Museum nearly always accessible.
+Without waxing too historically poetic, Courtroom 600 can be deservedly called one of the most recognized sites, connected with the Second World War.
+The ‘official’ information for tourists makes a notice of the accessibility of Courtroom 600, which is still used for its direct purposes and is out of access within particular days, which in fact is a rare occasion.
+Within this access workflow, the ‘jewel in the crown’ of the whole Nuremberg Trials Museum is nearly always accessible.
 Forwarding our way to the second (first) floor, we found ourselves within a small inter-room lounge, only a few confident steps to connect with history.

-On the surface, the Courtyard 600 is pretty the same as it was depicted in a historical newsreel, yet in details is the truth.
-The main courtroom of the Nuremberg trials 1945-1949 is sort of felt like so tiny that it is breathtaking to try to ‘emplace’ all that participants and viewers inside it.
-In fact, we should consider a way more than a perception difference between the photo/video and reality.
-The lounge we have used a minute before to enter the courtroom was restored after the trials and back in 1945-1949, this space was occupied with two large tribunes.
-One stand was erected for the press with 235 of seats and one for the visitors with additional 128 seats.
+On the surface, Courtroom 600 is pretty much the same as it was depicted in a historical newsreel, yet in detail is the truth.
+The main courtroom of the Nuremberg trials 1945-1949 is felt so tiny that it is breathtaking to try to ‘emplace’ all the participants and viewers inside it.
+In fact, we should consider away more than a perception difference between the photo/video and reality.
+The lounge we used a minute before entering the courtroom was restored after the trials and back in 1945-1949, this space was occupied by two large tribunes.
+One stand was erected for the press with 235 seats and one for the visitors with additional 128 seats.

 The permanent exhibition of the Nuremberg Trials has gained the same historical importance as the Palace of Justice and Courtroom 600.
-The multi-room exhibition of the third floor (or second, German-like manner) is thematically divided into three sections.
-It’s not hard to guess that the primary one is devoted to war tribunal of 1945-1946 against the major war criminals.
-It was created to intimately correlate the pre-war years before the Second World War, the establishing of the International Military Tribunal in Nuremberg back in 1945 and to pay attention to the major participants of the trials: Defendants / Prosecution / Witnesses.
+The multi-room exhibition on the third floor (or second, German-like manner) is thematically divided into three sections.
+It’s not hard to guess that the primary one is devoted to the war tribunal of 1945-1946 against the major war criminals.
+It was created to intimately correlate the pre-war years before the Second World War, the establishment of the International Military Tribunal in Nuremberg back in 1945, and to pay attention to the major participants of the trials: Defendants / Prosecution / Witnesses.
 The second section of the permanent exhibition deals with the 1946-1949 follow-up trials, a Tokyo trial in particular.
-The third section is related to the Legal, Historical and Social heritage of the Nuremberg trials.
+The third section is related to the Legal, Historical, and Social heritage of the Nuremberg trials.

 EVIDENCE BOX.
 The far-left corner of the exhibition hall places one among the authentic US army boxes dating back to the years of the Second World War.
 One among many of the same kind, which was once used to transport the evidence documents to the Nuremberg Trials, had been captured as the trophies of the vanished Third Reich.

 INTERNATIONAL MILITARY TRIBUNAL STATUTE.
 Another information board depicts the diversification of the authorities and powers among the ‘Victor-countries’ within the International Military Tribunal in Nuremberg.
-The USA, GREAT BRITAIN, USSR and FRANCE.
-Robert Jackson, the chief prosecutor was honored with a board just in front of the tribunal statue.
+The USA, GREAT BRITAIN, USSR, and FRANCE.
+Robert Jackson, the chief prosecutor was honored with a board just in front of the tribunal statute.

 VENUE OF THE TRIAL.
-The GERIGHSORT NURNBERG (The venue of the trial: Nuremberg) board briefly describes the history of the city within the Third Reich and during the Second World War, as well as the primary motivation and causes to choose Nuremberg as the venue of the Nuremberg Trials.
+The GERIGHSORT NURNBERG (The venue of the trial: Nuremberg) board briefly describes the history of the city within the Third Reich and during the Second World War, particularly the notorious Nazi Party Rallies, as well as the primary motivation and causes to choose Nuremberg as the venue of the Nuremberg Trials.